mkf/log1/content/ttthr20200213panicattack.md

 ---
 title: "Yesterday night's TT thread: Not long ago i learned what a panic attack really is.
-On myself."
+On myself. […] Somehow i never would have thought that was it."
 date: 2020-02-14T02:43:13+01:00
 draft: false
 ---